In the last 5 years, startup activity has gained immense velocity.

 100k pre-launch signups in just 7 days.

-Here are a 3 more strategies you can use to get signups.
+Here are a 3 more ways to think like a growth hacker to get signups:

-1. Leverage your email signature to get signups – If you’re conducting a rigorous email outreach (hundreds of emails every week) to get in front of your target audience, then this strategy might help.
+1. Leverage your email signature to get signups – If you’re conducting a rigorous email outreach (hundreds of emails every week) to get in front of potential customers, then this strategy might help.

 An example is Stuart McKeown from Gleam.io, who used a call-to-action in his emails to get over 100 beta signups.